theplanetbrief.com /invest/

 Green investing and risk

 Green investing does not remove ordinary investment risk.
-A sustainable ETF can fall with the wider equity market.
+A sustainable ETF (exchange-traded fund) can fall with the wider equity market.
 A renewable infrastructure trust can be affected by interest rates, power prices and regulation.
 A green bond fund can lose value when rates rise.
 A climate technology fund can be highly volatile if valuations compress.

 There is also concentration risk.
 Some green themes cluster around a small number of sectors: utilities, industrials, clean energy, semiconductors, battery supply chains and technology.
 A portfolio that looks diversified by number of holdings may still be exposed to the same policy and rate risks.

 Finally, there is sustainability risk.
 A fund may be marketed as sustainable but still hold companies with environmental controversies because the methodology is based on relative ESG scores, not absolute impact.
 This is why holdings checks and methodology reviews matter.
+The FCA's newer SDR (Sustainability Disclosure Requirements) labels are useful here because they force a clearer distinction between sustainable focus, improvers, impact and mixed-goal products; see our detailed guide to FCA SDR labels for UK investors.

 Investor checklist